Workshop exposes students to CRISPR-based gene editing, other molecular biology tools

 Justin Jordan, also a junior plant science-biotechnology major, said the workshop helped increase his confidence since it was his first time participating in this type of research.

-The two students also look forward to applying this knowledge professionally as they further their research.
+The two students are also looking forward to applying this knowledge professionally as they further their research.

 Butts, who presented a poster on transient gene expression for FVSU’s Research Day, won second place.
 “I have experience from all these techniques under my belt for when I do eventually go to graduate school for horticulture or biotechnology or to a biotech firm,” she said.